Page navigation

 Research shows that mental health is a desirable career path among psychology students but very few actually work in the field after graduation

-Over the years, a lot of criticism has been levied at UK higher education institutions for hosting 'low quality' courses that lead to poor labour market outcomes for students.
-In fact, the former prime minister, Rishi Sunak, vowed to crack down university courses that don't improve student earning potentials, only making exceptions for courses that provide 'high social value' (e.g. nursing).1
+Over the years, UK higher education institutions have faced criticism for offering 'low quality' courses that lead to poor labour market outcomes for graduates.
+In response, government proposals have sought to limit courses that do not significantly improve earning potential, while making exceptions for those deemed to deliver high social value.1

 Psychology graduates are among the lowest paid graduates in the UK.
-However, being equipped with a diverse, valuable and transferable set of skills, they play a vital role in a range of professional occupations.
-Moreover, in their research for the Department for Education, the Skills and Employability Board included therapy, counselling and psychology skills among those that they expect to become increasingly important in the future labour market.2
+However, given their broad and transferable set of skills, they play a vital role in a range of professional occupations.
+Reflecting this, research from the Department for Education identified therapy, counselling, and psychology-related skills as increasingly important for the future labour market.2

-There is no question that psychology graduates leave university equipped with a skillset that enables them to make valuable contributions to society.
-But should there be more focus on getting psychology graduates into careers in mental health?
+There is no question that psychology graduates leave university with a skillset that enables them to make valuable contributions across society.
+But as demand for psychological support grows, does more need to be done to steer these graduates toward careers in mental health?

-Nevertheless, a fifth (20%) of these graduates were working in healthcare professions when surveyed, 11% of which were working as therapy professionals.
+Nevertheless, only 27% of these graduates were working in healthcare professions when surveyed, 15% of whom were working as therapy professionals.

 Jobs in healthcare